Zumper

 How has rent in Nantucket, MA changed in the last two years?

-The average rent in Nantucket, MA, for rentals of all sizes and types, is $2,550.
+The average rent in Nantucket, MA, for rentals of all sizes and types, is $3,200, which is a 65.2% decrease year-over-year.

 See more Nantucket, MA rent data on our rent research page.